-Ten years after that kind letter from the Baptist clergyman, in 2010, my wife came across it again, in a drawer.
-She re-initiated contact, this time with my cousin’s wife.
+Ten years later, in 2010, my wife came across that correspondence again, sorting through papers.
+She re-initiated contact, this time through my cousin’s wife.
 Both wives got very excited about us all meeting up.
-Both cousins were far more circumspect…
+Both blood cousins were far more circumspect…

 In February 2010, my wife & I made a day-visit to Derby.
-That second-cousin of my dad’s showed us the family grave.
-Its small, concrete square marker was inscribed: Frank Hemmings on one side and Ronald Hemming on the other.
+That second-cousin showed us the family grave, an apologetically-small, square stone marker inscribed: Frank Hemmings on one side and Ronald Hemming on the other.
 The singularly significant date was slightly disingenuously stated.
-I was told that my grandmother, who committed suicide in 1957, was also buried there, though not named on the modest stone.
 No tears welled in my eyes, nor were any prayers uttered.
+I was told that my grandmother was also buried there, though not named on either of the two blank sides of that modest stone.

 Serendipity or something more…?

-It was with much encouragement from my wife, and no little trepidation on my part, that I dialled his phone number.
+It was with much encouragement from my wife, and no little trepidation on my part, that I dialled Gordon’s phone number.
 I waited nervously for an answer.
 Would he want to speak to me?
 What would I say?
 What might he say?
 The phone kicked into a request to record a message.
-I mumbled some garbled introduction and quickly put down the phone.
-I am great for getting myself into (and sometimes out of) tight corners!
+I mumbled some garbled explanation and quickly put down the phone.
+I had tried, and possibly failed.
+At least I had tried.

 The “Missing” Cousin Met

-Gordon lived in an alms-house called ‘St. Cross Hospital’, in Winchester city.
+Gordon lived in a centuries old alms-house, called ‘St. Cross Hospital’, in Winchester city.
 He was in the company of a couple of dozen other “Christian men of noble poverty”.
-A few weeks later we walked through the arched, castellated gateway of the one-time medieval monastery, that led to Gordon’s dwelling.
+A few weeks later we walked through the arched, castellated gateway of that one-time medieval monastery.

 Further Family Clues

 It was going to be difficult filling in the gaps.
-Most of my relatives from the 1930’s period of my family history were by now either dead or “address unknown”.
-As a last shot to try and discover pertinent missing detail, I emailed DERBY BYGONES, an online local history forum, connected to The Derby Telegraph.
+Most of my relatives from that war-time period were dead, or had dementia.
+As a last shot, to try and discover pertinent missing detail, I emailed DERBY BYGONES, an online local history forum, connected to The Derby Telegraph.
 The editor kindly agreed to host my appeal for any details about my family’s dramatic history.

 By the following weekend an email arrived from Derby.
-My email correspondent’s mother was a next-door neighbour of my family, at that tumultuous time.
-He patiently answered my many email questions, filling in crucial detail.
+My email correspondent’s mother was next-door neighbour and close contemporary of my father.
+He obtained from his family and relatives crucial detail that helped a lot.
 A timely Good Samaritan, if ever there was one.
 More evidence of God’s care and mercy to me and mine.

-In June 2010 I took it on myself to accompany I my 84 year old father on the six hour train journey, to visit his first cousin.
-Would my father behave and keep any familial prejudices to himself?
-I had wrapped this potentially over-ambitious, ambivalent pilgrimage with much prayer and a small measure of pessimism.
+In June 2010 I accompanied my 84 year old father on the six hour train journey, to visit his first cousin.
+Would my father behave, and keep any minor disagreements to himself?
+I had wrapped this ambivalent pilgrimage with much prayer, and a small dose of pessimism.

-The following day I left the two of them alone.
-They talked and walked, with walking sticks, along the water meadows beside the Itchen River, towards Winchester Cathedral.
+The following day I left the two of them alone once more.
+They talked and walked, both with wooden walking sticks, slowly ambling along the water meadows of the Itchen River, leading towards Winchester Cathedral.
 My father wanted to see that ancient place where his eighty five year old relative sang in the choir stalls each Sunday.
-There was much catching-up to be accomplished in just two days, both probably realising that such a meeting may not be repeated, at their ripe age.
+There was much catching-up to be accomplished in under two days.
+Both probably realised that such a meeting may not be repeated, at their ripe age.

 The two “greybeard cousins” came closer to each other over those two days.
-On the morning of our departure, we three Hemmings’ stood in Gordon’s dwelling, holding hands in an unbroken circle and prayed in our different ways.
-When it comes to slipping the mortal coil, my father might just go a little happier into that “gentle night” than previously…
+On the morning of our departure, we three Hemmings’ stood, hands held in an unbroken circle, and prayed in our different ways, formal and informal.
+When it comes to slipping the mortal coil, my father might just now go a little happier into that “gentle night” than previously…

-My father still lives but Gordon died nine months later, just before an all-family reunion.
-At his funeral things were made quite awkward by his family.
+My father still lives… but Gordon died nine months after their meeting, and just before an all-family reunion.
+At his funeral things were quite awkward.
 There were deep cultural misunderstandings.
 In Ireland, funerals are almost a social occasion.
 It seems that in England, not so.
-We were not encouraged to have a brief meeting of Gordon’s family, prior to the funeral.
-As it awkwardly turned out, both families had lunch in the same local pub.
-I bumped into un-named, unknown male relatives in the toilet…To say that was embarrassing would be an understatement…
+We were not permitted to have a brief meeting with Gordon’s family, prior to the funeral.
+As it turned out, both families had lunch in the same local pub, just in different rooms.
+I bumped into un-named, unknown male relatives in the toilet…To say that that was embarrassing would be an understatement…

 Some of Gordon’s grandchildren blunted their family’s faux pas by approaching and engaging with us.
 The two sisters stood afar off and aloof.
 Towards our departure time, we briefly approached, proffering the family tree, that Liz had kindly drawn up for them.
-One other person spontaneously connected with us over tea and biscuits.
-He was the old scholars web-site contact who had supplied Gordon’s phone number to me, nine months before.
+One other person spontaneously connected with us strangers.
+He was the old scholars web-site contact, who had supplied Gordon’s phone number to me, nine months before.

 An Unusual Coda

 That man was the key speaker at Gordon’s funeral, quoting and elucidating on one of Shakespeare’s sonnets.
 And what’s more, he introduced my wife to some pertinent contacts a few weeks later.
-Those significant contacts would incredibly connect her with three of her previously-unknown “missing” cousins!
+Those significant contacts would, to her amazement, connect her with five of her own previously-unknown “missing” cousins!
 Liz has met up with them all. one dying just a few years later.
 But that’s her story to tell, one day.